VERMONT CATAMOUNTS TOPPLE NEW HAMPSHIRE WILDCATS, 4-2

-Senior forward Jul Sifers had two goals and an assist for the Catamounts
+Senior forward Jul Sifers registers two goals and assist for Catamounts

 BURLINGTON, Vt. - Jul Sifers had two goals and one assist while Roxanne Douville had 26 saves to carry Vermont over New Hampshire 4-2 Friday night at Gutterson Fieldhouse in Hockey East action.

 Vermont opened the scoring 6:40 into the first period.
 Hannah Westbrook fed a pass to Sifers as she entered the UNH zone.
 Sifers took a long shot that was kicked aside by UNH goaltender Kayley Herman (21 saves).
 Erin Wente collected the rebound and beat Herman with a quick shot.

 The Catamounts extended their lead three minutes later.
 Wente fed a breakout pass to Lindsey Cashman who tipped the puck to herself past a Wildcat defender and entered the UNH zone on a two-on-one with Sifers.
 Cashman flipped the puck up to Sifers who went in alone on Herman.
 She beat Herman with a wrist shot top corner.